-The UC Futures Programme was the largest capital investment in UC’s future since we moved to our Ilam campus in 1975.
+The UC Futures Programme has been the largest capital investment in the future of the University of Canterbury since we moved to our Ilam campus in 1975.
 A mix of Central Government, insurance and UC funds totalling nearly NZ$1 billion will have been spent in the years rebuilding the campus since the 2010 and 2011 earthquakes.

 We learned a lot of lessons along the way and, while the circumstances were unique, we believe these stories have value for anyone dealing with their own extraordinary times.